 Very much a collectors stone

-Boulder opal rough is boulder opal taken straight from the mine.
+Boulder opal rough is opal taken straight from the mine.
 It requires some skillful cutting and polishing to remove the excess ironstone and a little luck to split or slice in the right place.

 Boulder opal comes in brown hard ironstone

 Boulder opal rough is opal still attached to the mother rock, in this case ironstone.
 The opal mostly runs in seams inside the ironstone and is often unseen until the opal cutter makes a cut into the rock.
 Some boulder opal is discovered by cracking open a piece of ironstone boulder to see whats inside.
 The opal seam sometimes splits the boulder in half and this can often result in mirror pairs of opals called ‘split faces’.
 These are often cut and shaped to be used as matching earrings.

 Matrix is another kind of opal.
 This stone, rather than appearing as seams in the ironstone shows up as flecks of opal color scattered through a piece of ironstone.
 This type of boulder opal rough is often used for making beads which look spectacular.